-- In Alabama, if the land use is non-commercial; - In Massachusetts, if it is a donation; - In Nebraska, if the fee is only charged for groups; - In North Carolina, if the fee applies to recreational uses other than trails; - In South Dakota, if it is a non-monetary gift up to \$100; - In Texas, if revenue from fees do not exceed two (2) times the property taxes; - In Virginia: if the fees go towards maintaining the land; - In Wisconsin, if the total revenue does not exceed \$2,000 annually; and - In many states, if a fee is charged but the land is leased to a public agency.
+- In Alabama, if the land use is non-commercial, - In Massachusetts, if it is a donation, - In Nebraska, if the fee is only charged for groups, - In North Carolina, if the fee applies to recreational uses other than trails, - In South Dakota, if it is a non-monetary gift up to \$100, - In Texas, if revenue from fees do not exceed 2times the property taxes, - In Virginia: if the fees go towards maintaining the land, - In Wisconsin, if the total revenue does not exceed \$2,000 annually, - In many states, if a fee is charged but the land is leased to a public agency.

-Some landowners may decide to collect a fee to construct or maintain land access or a launch that has suffered wear by public use.
-They may decide to accept donations through a donation box on the property, with a message to the public such as, "Donations accepted for use of the facilities," and "Use at your own risk."
-If you are a landowner and you are considering instituting a fee to use your land for recreation, check with state and local officials to verify whether or not the type and amount that is being charged will affect your exposure to risk.
+Some landowners may decide to collect a fee to construct or maintain land access or a launch that suffers wear by public use.
+Landowners may also decide to accept donations through a vandal-proof donation box on the property, commonly signed: "Donations accepted for use of the facilities" or "Use at your own risk."
+Before establishing and publishing a fee system, check with state and local officials to verify whether or not the type and amount that is being charged will affect exposure to risk.